Ben Grauer: Television

 Grauer as the host of WNBT-TV's (later WNBC-TV) tenth anniversary special.

 Grauer provided the commentary for NBC's first television special, the opening in 1939 of the New York World's Fair.
 In 1948, Grauer, working with anchor John Cameron Swayze, provided the first extensive live network TV coverage of the national political conventions.

 For five months in 1950, Grauer was host of The Ben Grauer Show, an NBC talk show that focused on books and their authors.

-In 1954, NBC began broadcasting some of their shows in living color, and in 1957, the animated Peacock logo made its debut.
+In 1954, NBC began broadcasting some of their shows in color, and in 1957, the animated Peacock logo made its debut.
 It was Grauer who first spoke the now famous words, "The following program is brought to you in living color on NBC", behind the Peacock graphic.
 During his 40-year broadcast career, he hosted numerous TV programs on NBC, including game shows, quiz shows, concerts and news programs.